ethancala/Firebase-Syllabye-Capstone/PROCESS.md

 - **Sprint & Product Backlogs:** Backlogs are used to assess if stories are completed or not.
 They are also utilized to to assign stories to team members.

 ## Change Management
+- **Main & Production Branches:** Changes to the repository/code will initially be pushed to the main branch for testing and when verified, will be pushed to the production branch.